ProtoGit/jquery.slider/README.md

 - **onTransition** Can pass a callback to be called after each transition.
 - **useInsideWrapper** Use a .wrapper class inside the main container for the width.
 Useful on fixed width sliders with a full width container.

+### Return value

+A single ``Slider`` instance is returned if the ``groupTogether`` option is false.
+If true then an array of instances are returned, one for each element in the jQuery collection.

 ### Sample mark-up

     <div class="slider">